sebastianandress/Slicer-SurfaceWrapSolidify_old/README.md

 ## Results
 To see the creation of the results, please see the [Workflow Example](#Workflow-Example) section.

-After a common threshold procedure and slightly manual edits, the resulting segmentation shows parts of the cartilage and spongious bone.
+After a common threshold procedure and slightly manual edits, the resulting segmentation shows parts of the cartilage and cancellous bone.

 ![](/Resources/Media/result_seg_threshold.gif)